StuartGoggin/MyPonyClubApp-Event-Manager/FIREBASE_SETUP.md

    - **Important**: Replace all actual newlines in the `private_key` field with `\\n`
    - The JSON should be on one line

-### 3. Seed the Database
+### 3. Seed the Configuration Data
-Once your environment is configured, seed the database:
+Once your environment is configured, seed the database with configuration data (zones, clubs, event types):
 ```bash
 npm run seed-firestore
 ```

+**Note**: This only seeds configuration/reference data, not transactional data like events.

 ### 4. Optional: Google AI Setup
 For AI features (event date suggestions), add your Google AI API key: